What is an Equity Research Report?

 This section should include a detailed analysis of the company’s historical financial performance and a forecast of future performance.
 Financial results are commonly manipulated to portray firms in the most favorable light.
 It is the responsibility of the analyst to understand the underlying financial reality.
 Accordingly, a careful reading of the footnotes of a company’s financial disclosures is an essential part of any examination of earnings quality.
 Non-recurring events, the use of off-balance-sheet financing, income and reserve recognition, and depreciation policies are all examples of items that can distort a firm’s financial results.

-Financial modeling of future results helps to measure the effects of changes in certain inputs on the various financial statements.
+Financial modeling of future performance helps to measure the effects of changes in certain inputs on the various financial statements.
 Analysts should be especially careful, however, about extrapolating past trends into the future.
-This is especially important in the case of cyclical firms.
+This is particularly important in the case of cyclical firms.
 Projecting forward from the top or bottom of a business cycle is a common mistake.

 Finally, it can be informative to use industry-specific financial ratios as part of the financial analysis.
 Examples include proven reserves/shares for oil companies, revenue/subscribers for cable or wireless companies, and revenue/available rooms for the hotel industry.